 Florida Scrub-jay Trail

 The Florida Scrub-Jay Trail is dedicated to increase awareness of the need to restore habitat for scrub-jays, gopher tortoises, and native plant species.
-A free orientation is offered on the 1st Saturday of each month from 8am-11am, and many other events are schedule there.
-Check the website above for more information.
+Please visit the website for a list of many activities and more information.

 Great Florida Birding and Wildlife Trail App